 Anxiety towards death is a real psychological disorder that may lead to other more serious conditions if left untreated.
 The first step in coming to terms with your mortality begins with the acceptance of it.

-If you feel anxious when discussing death, it may help to talk more openly about it.
+If you feel anxious when discussing what death is like, it may help to talk more openly about it.
 By learning and understanding what happens to your body at death, it may make it easier for you to cope when racing thoughts enter your mind.

 3. Gets plans underway